Pint of Science: Event format

 There is no fixed format and freedom is given to the local organisers for how events are run.
 Rather than a series of formal talks, Pint of Science aims to recreate the buzz of popular music festivals, offering multiple stages across each city that allow leading experts in various scientific fields to present, discuss and take questions on their latest discoveries and research with members of the public.
 The events aim to have an interactive element, from demonstrations to quizzes, entertainment or robots.

 Some events combine art and science and are called Creative Reactions.
 The UK Cambridge Pint of Science team started Creative Reactions as a collaboration between artists and Pint of Science scientists to produce artworks related to the science presented at the talks.
 They matched artists with their 50 speakers in Pint of Science Cambridge.
 The artists create a unique piece of art based on their interpretations of the scientific subjects in various forms of art such as illustrations, painting, jewellery, screen-printing, film, dance and more.
 The result of the collaboration was displayed in the very first Creative Reactions exhibition at the end of the 2015 festival, which had over 700 visitors in Cambridge.
 Creative Reactions exhibitions and performances have since expanded to further cities in the UK.

 International

 In just its second year (2014), the Pint of Science festival expanded to include Australia, France, Ireland, Switzerland and the US, with all countries holding the events over the same three days.

-Élodie Chabrol took part in the creation of the festival in London in 2013, then created, in 2014, the French branch of the festival which she is still manging.
+Élodie Chabrol took part in the creation of the festival in London in 2013, and in 2014 went on to create the French branch of the festival which she is still managing.
 Since 2017 Élodie Chabrol has also been international director and has worked to include more than 20 new countries, spread all over the world across hundreds of cities.
 The aims and purposes can differ between countries, but they all work together to deliver the festival on the same dates.
-The largest Pint of Science country in terms of number of cities hosting the festival is Brazil, which had nearly 90 cities participating in 2019.
+The largest Pint of Science country in terms of number of cities hosting the festival is Brazil, which had over 120 cities participating in 2023.